East Greenwich Area Eateries

 The Cozy Grill, Coventry

 We’ve been here many times during our stays in East Greenwich.
 Nice atmosphere, good service and good food at reasonable prices.
-Senior specials are offered during the week.
+Senior specials are offered all week.
 We usually get their senior, two eggs with home fries and toast for $2.98.
 Other offerings seem a bity pricy to us but the quality is very good.
 Open for breakfast, lunch and dinner.
-Nice atmosphere, great tasting food, good service and real cheap!
+Nice atmosphere, great tasting good quality food and great service!

 Gel’s Kitchen, 1745 Main Street, West Warwick